tshepang/blog/content/2008 movie review.md

 misc small things
 =================

-The year\'s best escape was the villain\'s in *Kung Fu Panda*, followed by that from the \'safe house\' in [Children of Men], which also happens to have the best battle scene.
+The year's best escape was the villain's in *Kung Fu Panda*, followed by that from the 'safe house' in [Children of Men], which also happens to have the best battle scene.
 The best confrontation was that of the characters of Craig Bierko and Russel Crowe in a party scene in *The Cinderella Man*.
-The best end-credits sequence can be seen in *The Mummy*, which uses a concept copied from *300*\'s end-credits sequence.
+The best end-credits sequence can be seen in *The Mummy*, which uses a concept copied from *300*'s end-credits sequence.

-*The Condemned* had my favorite sexual interaction (very brief but complete with beautiful comic touches) and I don\'t remember a car crash in movie history as great as that in *Death Proof*.
+*The Condemned* had my favorite sexual interaction (very brief but complete with beautiful comic touches) and I don't remember a car crash in movie history as great as that in *Death Proof*.

 performances
 ============

-The year\'s performance is easily Heath Ledger\'s in [The Dark Knight], and he happens to be the movie\'s sole redeemer, almost.
-Other outstanding male performers are Josh Brolin in [Planet Terror], Cuba Gooding, Jr.\'s as dirty cop in *Dirty*, John Carrol Lynch\'s bit appearance in [Confidence], and then Stanley Tucci\'s fashion lover in *The Devil Wears Prada*.
+The year's performance is easily Heath Ledger's in [The Dark Knight], and he happens to be the movie's sole redeemer, almost.
+Other outstanding male performers are Josh Brolin in [Planet Terror], Cuba Gooding, Jr.'s as dirty cop in *Dirty*, John Carrol Lynch's bit appearance in [Confidence], and then Stanley Tucci's fashion lover in *The Devil Wears Prada*.
 My favorite comic performance is William H.
-Macy\'s in *Wild Hogs*.
+Macy's in *Wild Hogs*.

-The best female performance was by Cate Blanchett\'s title character as a daring journalist in *Veronica Guerin*, followed by the surprisingly excellent Kerry Washington as a slutty girl in *I Think I Love My Wife*.
+The best female performance was by Cate Blanchett's title character as a daring journalist in *Veronica Guerin*, followed by the surprisingly excellent Kerry Washington as a slutty girl in *I Think I Love My Wife*.
 Ger Ryan (2nd runner-up) really touched me as a loving mother in *interMission* followed by Ellen Barkin (3rd runner-up) in *Someone Like You*.
-That Ger Ryan also ties with Ellen Page\'s appearance in the horrifying *Hard Candy* as my favorite female performance.
-They are followed by Clare-Hope Ashitey\'s key role in [Children of Men] and then a tie (2nd runner-up) between Katie Holmes\' thief in *Mad Money* and Q\'Orianka Kilcher\'s Pocahontas in [The New World].
-The best bit-female performance is Alexandra Silber\'s book lover in *Room 1408* which is the best thing in the movie even though she appears in just one short scene.
+That Ger Ryan also ties with Ellen Page's appearance in the horrifying *Hard Candy* as my favorite female performance.
+They are followed by Clare-Hope Ashitey's key role in [Children of Men] and then a tie (2nd runner-up) between Katie Holmes' thief in *Mad Money* and Q'Orianka Kilcher's Pocahontas in [The New World].
+The best bit-female performance is Alexandra Silber's book lover in *Room 1408* which is the best thing in the movie even though she appears in just one short scene.